Govada Dyvasirvadam: Synod of the CSI

 In 1992, Dyvasirvadam was recalled to the Church of South India Society by then Moderator, Bird Ryder Devapriam and was assigned the responsibility of overseeing pastoral concerns and became Director of the Pastoral Aid Department of the Church of South India Synod, Chennai.

 The biennial Synod of the CSI elected Dyvasirvadam as its general secretary in 1998 in Arogyavaram in Chittoor District, succeeding George Koshy.
 He was re-elected unanimously in the Synod of 2000 in Secunderabad and in the Synod of 2002 in Melukavumattam.

 Dyvasirvadam has been elected as the Deputy Moderator of CSI in the Synod of 2012 at Kanyakumari.

 Dyvasirvadam has been elected as the Moderator of CSI in the Synod of 2014 at Vijayawada.

 Bishopric

-The CSI Diocese of Krishna-Godavari is one of the largest extending from Ongole District in the south through Srikakulam District in the norther circars of Andhra Pradesh.
+The CSI Diocese of Krishna-Godavari is one of the largest extending from Ongole District in the south through Srikakulam District in the northern circars of Andhra Pradesh.
 Its cathedral was first erected in Eluru and was subsequently shifted to Vijayawada.
 Earlier bishop's who served in this diocese were notable and exemplary.
 Following the retirement of T. B. D. Prakasa Rao, Dyvasirvadam was elected unopposed.
 Subsequently, the cathedral was shifted to Machilipatnam.

 The Moderator of the CSI during that time was K. J. Samuel who principally consecrated him in the St. Andrew's Cathedral in Machilipatnam.